 The program's degree requirements may be completed 'with thesis' or 'with extended essays.'
 In each case, the student works under a supervisory committee's direction that has been appointed by the end of the first term.

-At the time of enrolment in their second term, students must declare their MA option and confirm their senior supervisor.
+At the time of enrolment in their second term, students must declare their MA option and confirm their supervisor.
 Required course work, thesis proposal and other requirements are approved by the graduate chair.

 All applications are processed online.
 The deadlines for applications are: